Get To Know

 CUS Visual Media

-CUSVM is the professional documentation crew for Sauder’s Commerce Undergraduate Society and they specialize in providing visual content for all the CUS events.
+CUSVM is the professional documentation crew for UBC Sauder’s Commerce Undergraduate Society and they specialize in providing visual content for all the CUS events.
 Their team provides a stimulating and encouraging environment for the creatively-enthusiastic individuals of Sauder.
 Their goal is to breed artistry and share their passion for visual media within the Sauder community.

 Yearbook & Prospectus

-The Yearbook and Prospectus committee facilitates the creation and distribution of the annual Prospectus agenda and yearbook for Sauder graduates.
-The student agenda consists of two parts: a help book section to provide necessary information about resources at Sauder and a planner section you can utilize to organize your time throughout the coming school year.
+The Yearbook and Prospectus committee facilitates the creation and distribution of the annual Prospectus agenda and yearbook for UBC Sauder graduates.
+The student agenda consists of two parts: a help book section to provide necessary information about resources at UBC Sauder and a planner section you can utilize to organize your time throughout the coming school year.
 We hope that you will be able to improve your time management skills and improve your productivity, all while leaving room to be creative and innovative.
 For the agenda theme this year, we integrated a journaling and scrapbooking style into our design, giving you maximum space to record, reflect, and plan your schedule accordingly while still keeping a sense of professionalism

 UBC Accounting Club